Showing posts with label Brie de Melun. Show all posts

 Chaource on French menus:

 Andouillette de Troyes AAAAA Sauce Chaource, Frites – The Andouillette de Troyes AAAAA sausages with a Chaource sauce and French fries.
 Andouillettes are one of France's favorite sausages made with pork or veal tripe and intestines.
-The name Andouillettes maybe sometimes be confused, by visitors, with another famous French sausage, the Andouille.
+The name Andouillettes may sometimes be confused by visitors with another famous French sausage, the Andouille.
 At first glance, there would seem to be many similarities as both sausages are made with pork or veal tripe and intestines, but there the difference ends.
-Andouillettes have a very healthy bite and for most visitors are an acquired taste.
-The highly-rated Andouillette de Troyes AAAAA comes from the town of Troyes in the same department as Chaource and just 30 km (19 miles) away.
+Andouillettes have a very healthy bite and, for most visitors, are an acquired taste.
+The highly-rated Andouillette de Troyes AAAAA comes from the town of Troyes in the same department as Chaource and is just 30 km (19 miles) away.
 The AAAAA after the name indicates the Association Amicale des Amateurs d'Andouillette Authentiques, the Friendly Association of the Lovers of Authentic Andouillette sausages, AAAAA for short; it is a manufacturers' association.

 Baked Macaroni, Chorizo, and Chaource Cheese